YaganHazard/yaganhazard.github.io/_pages/about.md

 Prior to my PhD, I obtained an undergaraduate degree in economics from [PSL University](https://www.psl.eu/en), and a master's degree in economics from the Paris School of Economics while studying at the [Ecole Normale Supérieure](https://www.ens.psl.eu/en).

-On a more personal note, my way of preserving enthusiasm for my work (and also quite frankly, simply enjoying myself) is mainly through sport climing and trail running with friends.
-The outdoors bring me peace and energy at the same time!
+On a more personal note, my way of preserving enthusiasm for my work (and also quite frankly, simply enjoying myself) is mainly through sport climing and trail running with friends!